fernando-mashimo/back-end-projects/README.md

 # Back-End Projects Repository

 Welcome to my `Back-End Projects Repository`!
-This repository is a collection of various back-end projects that showcase the technologies I have learned so far in the web development course at [Trybe](https://betrybe.com/).
+This repository is a collection of various back-end projects that showcase the technologies I have learned so far.

 If you're a `tech enthusiast` or a `tech recruiter`, please let me know your thoughts about the projects and my code!
 I am always willing to learn and improve my coding skills and your feedback will be very much appreciated!